alokkumarr/my-big-project-/doc/operations.md

 # Interfaces

-The SAW system is exposed on port 80 of the target host.
-It provides both SAW Web, SAW Security endpoints.
+The SAW Web module and supporting services are exposed on port 80 of the target host, i.e. `http://<target-host>/`.
+The SAW Web application will automatically discover the endpoints for SAW Security and SAW Services based on the URL it is being served from.